13 Most Common Medical Billing Errors and How to Avoid and Fix Them

 8. Lack of Documentation

-There must be more documentation of the services provided to avoid denials of claims or downcoding.
-The unavailability of a single document cause trouble for providers and patients, and minor negligence create a massive burden on practice RCM.
+There must be more documentation of the services provided to avoid denials of claims or down coding.
+The unavailability of a single document causes trouble for providers and patients, and minor negligence creates a massive burden on practice revenue cycle management.

 Your healthcare provider should keep complete and precise notes for each patient visit.